The Gentileschi EffectLondon

 Milan, Palazzo Kiton, The Elegant Man, from Van Dyck to Boldini, 17–22 April 2018

-Blanche's friends and social acquaintances ranged from the avant-garde artists and writers to wealthy and fashionable members of the haute bourgeoisie, and he moved with ease from one group to the other.
-One of his closest friends was Marcel Proust, who helped edit several of Blanche's publications.
+Blanche was at the heart of an extraordinary social circle, and his list of sitters reads as a summary of the period’s foremost thinkers and artists.
+His friends and social acquaintances ranged from the avant-garde artists and writers to wealthy and fashionable members of the haute bourgeoisie, and he moved with ease from one group to the other.
+A writer himself, one of Blanche’s closest friends was Marcel Proust, who helped edit several of his publications.
 He also knew Henry James and is mentioned in Gertrude Stein’s The Autobiography of Alice B. Toklas.
-Among the painter’s most famous works are portraits of Marcel Proust (private collection, Paris), the poet Pierre Louÿs, the Thaulow family (Musée d'Orsay, Paris), the illustrator and author Aubrey Beardsley (National Portrait Gallery, London), the cabaret singer and actress Yvette Guilbert, and the infamous beauty Virginia Oldoini, Countess of Castiglione, whom Blanche’s father, a psychiatrist, had treated for mental illness.
+Among the painter’s most famous works are portraits of Marcel Proust (private collection, Paris), the poet Pierre Louÿs, the Thaulow family (Musée d'Orsay, Paris), and the illustrator and author Aubrey Beardsley (National Portrait Gallery, London).
 Other portraits included the painter Mary Cassatt, James Joyce, the Pre-Raphaelite model Julia Stephen, the artist Edgar Degas, the composer Claude Debussy, the author Stéphane Mallarmé, the pianist Léontine Bordes-Pène, the authoress Colette, the novelist Thomas Hardy, the painter John Singer Sargent, and Tamara Karsavina as Stravinsky's Firebird.

 In 1904, Blanche painted the sculptor Auguste Rodin, showing him towering above his desk, his powerful hands resting on a book.
-Rodin and Blanche were very different personalities, the sculptor having no interest in the social whirl that the young painter enjoyed, but Blanche hugely admired Rodin and the latter was generous with his advice and support.
-An inscription on the present portrait reveals that it was a gift to Rodin, and it was later owned by the writer, André Gide, another friend of Blanche.
+Blanche held Rodin in great esteem and the latter was generous with his advice and support.
+An inscription on the present portrait reveals that it was a gift to Rodin, and it was later owned by the writer, André Gide, another of Blanche’s close friends.